MrEpic786/PythonBirthdayProgram/Readme.md

 - Clone This repo
 - Start By installing modules from requirements.txt
-  - Run this command -
+  - Run this command - pip install -r requirements.txt

-module
- command to install

-1. termcolor pip install termcolor
-   2.playsound pip install playsound
+  - Set songFileName in main.py
+  - Run the code

 # If any problem occur let me know: